In a previous post, I wrote about the steps I followed when enabling SSH, SCP/SFTP and configuring a static IP address on my Synology NAS.

 In this post, I'll walk you through the steps I followed when enabling NFS on my Synology NAS.

-Login to the Synology DiskStation Manager (DSM) from your web browser (you can find the IP address on your router's status page):
+Login to the Synology DiskStation Manager (DSM) from your web browser (you can find the IP address, for example, 192.168.1.100 on your router's status page):

 And, navigate to the Control Panel: